A Letter from the CEO: Girls and Autism?

 Her angle?

 We know from disparities in medical research how the gender gap has impacted women’s health: serious issues such as heart disease are only now beginning to be understood in terms of how they impact women.
-As Sam notes in her article, the impact of the National Institutes of Health’s reform-focused Revitalization Act of 1993 that was designed to encourage gender and ethnic diversity in research is slowly making progress: 2019 was the first year that clinical trials incorporated an almost equal number of men and women!
-(We’ll get to ethnic diversity in another article…)
+As Sam notes in her article, the impact of the National Institutes of Health’s reform-focused Revitalization Act of 1993 which was designed to encourage gender and ethnic diversity in research is slowly making progress: 2019 was the first year that clinical trials incorporated an almost equal number of men and women!
+(We’ll get to ethnic diversity in another article.)

-Thanks Sam!
+Thanks, Sam!

-Angela Nelson, CEO Stages Learning
+Angela Nelson, CEO of STAGES® Learning

 Editor: Autism Resources & Community